jeffreycwitt/pl399/docs/02-the-medium-is-the-message.md

 In many ways McCluhan's analysis is parallel to Marx account of the peculiar Characteristics of "Ruling Ideas" which distinguish themselves from the ideas of other classes because they are experienced NOT as ideas belong to a class, but as the Norm, the Moral, the Rational, and the Natural.

-> This conception of history, which is common to all historians, particularly since the eighteenth century, will necessarily come up against the phenomenon that increasingly abstract ideas hold sway, i.e. ideas which increasingly take on the form of universality.
+> "This conception of history, which is common to all historians, particularly since the eighteenth century, will necessarily come up against the phenomenon that increasingly abstract ideas hold sway, i.e. ideas which increasingly take on the form of universality.
 For each new class which puts itself in the place of one ruling before it, is compelled, merely in order to carry through its aim, to represent its interest as the common interest of all the members of society, that is, expressed in ideal form: it has to give its ideas the form of universality, and represent them as the only rational, universally valid ones.
-The class making a revolution appears from the very start, if only because it is opposed to a class, not as a class but as the representative of the whole of society; it appears as the whole mass of society confronting the one ruling class.
+The class making a revolution appears from the very start, if only because it is opposed to a class, not as a class but as the representative of the whole of society; it appears as the whole mass of society confronting the one ruling class."
+(Karl Marx, German Ideology)

-Marx point here is that the dominant culture, precisely because it is **ruling**, is not experienced as the dominant culture, but as the "correct", "the natural" and the "rational".
+Marx's point here is that the dominant culture, precisely because it is **ruling**, is not experienced as the dominant culture, but as the "correct", "the natural" and the "rational".

 {:.question}
 If the dominant power is experience as the "correct", "natural", "rational", "moral", how will the minority culture be perceived?